FREE SHIPPING on orders over $75 International: over $250

 Tokoname Kyusu

-This short and wide Tokoname Teapot is perfect for brewing Gyokuro.
+This short and wide Tokoname Teapot is great for brewing Gyokuro.

 How To Take Care Of A Tokoname Kyusu

-When using your kyusu for the first time you simply have to rinse it a couple of times with boiling water.
+When using your kyusu for the first time, simply rinse it a couple of times with boiling water.
 That’s it!
 Never use any detergents with these unglazed clay teapots.
-After use, simply rinse another time with some water.
+After use, rinse with water.
 If there are any tea leaf particles left, you can wipe them off with a tea towel or with a set of tweezers.
 Finally, leave it to dry with the lid off.
 Read more